Md-Rayhan-Goni-Farhan/Subtitle-Forge/README.md

 # SubtitleForge

 **Local AI subtitle generator.
-Just choose your video and watch the magic unfold**
+Just choose your video and watch the magic unfold** **NOTE: SUBTITLE FORGE WILL STRUGGLE IF YOUR VIDEO HAS DUAL AUDIO.
+AS LONG AS YOU HAVE ONE AUDIO TRACK ONLY, YOU'RE GOOD TO GO**
 Open the exe app, choose your video, hit generate and get a properly timed `.srt` subtitle file in seconds — the same folder as your video, same filename.
 Open it in VLC, Plex, or any media player and Enjoy!

 ---